cscorley/dissertation/chapters/1_introduction/2_motivation.md

 costs while maintaining accuracy of a traditional snapshot-based topic model for different software maintenance problems.

-\attn{Nick, should I edit the following into the main text, or keep separate?}

 ### Feature Location {#sec:flt-motivation}

 The state-of-the-practice in feature location is to use an IDE tool based on